Axion Quality in Warped Extra-Dimension: Warped Extra-Dimensional Axion Model

 \subsection{Charged matter fields}

-The weak gravity conjecture implies that the model should contain $U(1)_C$-charged matter fields with masses $M$ bounded as \cite{Arkani-Hamed:2006emk} \bea M\lesssim {\cal O}( g_C M_5^{3/2}),\eea where $g_C$ is the 5D $U(1)_C$ gauge coupling and $M_5$ is the 5D Planck mass.
-On $S^1/\mathbb{Z}_2$, matter fields charged under $U(1)_C$ fall into two distinct classes characterized by different $\mathbb{Z}_2$ boundary conditions (BC).
-The first class, denoted by $\tilde\Phi$, consists of 5D scalars ($\tilde\phi$) and Dirac fermions ($\tilde\psi$) obeying ordinary {parity-type (P-type) BC}~\cite{Bergshoeff:2000zn,Fujita:2001bd}, given by
+The weak gravity conjecture implies that the model should contain $U(1)_C$-charged matter fields whose masses $M$ satisfy the bound \cite{Arkani-Hamed:2006emk} \bea M \lesssim {\cal O}(g_C M_5^{3/2}), \eea where $g_C$ is the 5D $U(1)_C$ gauge coupling and $M_5$ is the 5D Planck mass.
+On $S^1/\mathbb{Z}_2$, matter fields charged under $U(1)_C$ can obey a variety of distinct $\mathbb{Z}_2$ boundary conditions (BCs).
+Here we present relatively simple examples of BCs that are particularly relevant for our later discussion of the axion potential.

+In the case where the orbifold $\mathbb{Z}_2$ action acts separately on a single $U(1)_C$-charged 5D scalar or Dirac fermion, there are two distinct types of matter fields.
+The first type, denoted by $\tilde\Phi=(\tilde\phi,\tilde\psi)$, consists of 5D scalars $\tilde\phi$ or Dirac fermions $\tilde\psi$ obeying ordinary parity-type (P-type) BCs \cite{Bergshoeff:2000zn,Fujita:2001bd}: